bcaffo/LittleInferenceBook/manuscript/02_probability.md

 rules tell us when a function is a valid probability density function.

-Specifically, to be a valid pdf, a function must satisfy
+Specifically, to be a valid pdf, a function must satisfy:

 1. It must be larger than or equal to zero everywhere.
 2. The total area under it must be one.

 ### Example

-Suppose that the proportion of help calls that get addressed in a random day by a help line is given by {$$} f(x) = 2 x {/$$}
+Suppose that the proportion of help calls that get addressed on a random day by a help line is given by {$$} f(x) = 2 x {/$$}
 for {$$}0< x < 1{/$$}.
-The R code for plotting this density is
+The R code for plotting this density is:

 {title="Code for plotting the density", line-numbers=off,lang=r}
 ~~~~~~